IBM-Bluemix-Docs/va/va_index.md

-## Installing the container scanner
+## Installing the Container Scanner
 {: #va_install_container_scanner}

 Before you begin:

 1. Log in to the {{site.data.keyword.Bluemix_notm}} CLI client.
 If you have a federated account, use `--sso`.
 2. [Target your `kubectl` CLI](../../containers/cs_cli_install.html#cs_cli_configure) to the cluster where you want to use a Helm chart.
-3. Create a service ID and API key for the container scanner and give it a name:
+3. Create a service ID and API key for the Container Scanner and give it a name:
     1. Create a service ID by running the following command, replacing `<scanner_serviceID>` with a name of your choice for the service ID.
 Note its **CRN**.

         ```